Introduction

 Quran, Surah 7 elevation, Translated by Talal Itani.

 In the Quran, there is no tree of knowledge.
-The only tree mentioned by name is the Tree of Immortality ( شجرة الخلود Shajarat al-Kholoud ) The Serpent is not the seducer but the devil himself, and he is tempting Adam and Eve with eternal life.
-In Surah 2, The Heifer, appears Iblis (إبليس), which is another name for the devil in Islam.
-Eve, as a woman, is the main guilty in the original sin, both in Judaism and Christianity.
-In Islam Eve is Adams’ partner and clean from sin.
-It is very unlikely that al-Jazari didn’t know the Serpent from the story of the creation and knew only the Quran version and the source of the legs and wings who can tell?
+The only tree mentioned by name is the Tree of Immortality ( شجرة الخلود Shajarat al-Kholoud ).
+The Serpent is not the seducer but the devil himself, and he is tempting Adam and Eve with eternal life.
+In Surah 2, The Heifer, Iblis (إبليس) appears, which is another name for the devil in Islam.
+Eve, as a woman, is the main culprit in the original sin, both in Judaism and Christianity.
+In Islam, Eve is Adam’s partner and is free from sin.
+It is very likely that al-Jazari didn’t know the Serpent from Genesis and knew only the Quranic version and the source of its legs and wings?
+Who can tell?